Oslo Ess

-Oslo Ess is a Norwegian rock/punk band from Moss with Åsmund Lande as vocalist/guitarist, Peter Larsson on guitar and Knut-Oscar Nymo on bass.
+Oslo Ess is a Norwegian rock/punk band with Åsmund Lande as vocalist/guitarist, Peter Larsson on guitar and Knut-Oscar Nymo on bass.
 Lande and Larsson used to play in another formation and launched the band.
 Although Oslo Ess doesn't have a permanent drummer, a number of drummers have played with the band including Håvard Takle Ohr, Steffen Skau Linnert, Tommy Akerholdt, Kim Akerholdt and Mads Golden.

 The band released their debut album Uleste bøker og utgåtte sko on Råtass Records on 11 March 2011.
 The album reached #9 on Norwegian Albums Chart.
 This was followed up in 2012 with a new album Verden på nakken, venner i ryggen that hit #4 on the Albums chart in its first week of release.
 Their most successful single has been "Caroline".
 The band's lyrics are mostly about partying and nightlife, reflecting partly Jokke and Raga Rockers, but in a contemporary style of the 2010s.